aakunitsa/grid_qmc/README.md

  make
 ```

-If you want to used OpenMP features prepend the first line with *-DUSE_OPENMP*.
+If you want to used OpenMP features prepend the first line with *-DUSE_OPENMP=ON*.
 If CMake has trouble finding GSL on your system its location can be specified by
 setting *GSL_ROOT_DIR*